PlumeSolution/ClientApiGlpiBundle/README.md

 Configuration
 ====

-Dans votre application, il faut ajouter un service afin de pouvoir utiliser les fonctions du Bundle :
+In your application, you should add a service in order to user the functions of this bundle :

 ### Pour utiliser le protocole XML-RPC : ###